Biden, McCarthy to hold pivotal meeting on debt ceiling as time to resolve standoff grows short

 The president, though, said he was ruling out the possibility, for now, of invoking the 14th Amendment as a solution, saying it’s an “unresolved” legal question that would become tied up in the courts.

 Miller reported and Associated Press writer Josh Boak contributed from Hiroshima, Japan.
-Associated Press writers Farnoush Amiri, Colleen Long and Will Weissert contributed to this report from Washington.
+Associated Press writers Kevin Freking, Farnoush Amiri, Colleen Long and Will Weissert contributed to this report from Washington.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.